Koufuku5K/1035-project-2/README.md

 DataIO System
 ----------------
-Has a menu for user to enable choice between
+Has a menu for user to enable choice between: \
-    -Adding new Room
+    -Adding new Room \
-    -Adding new Module
+    -Adding new Module \
-    -Adding new Staff member
+    -Adding new Staff member \
     -Adding new Student

 Room Booking System
 -------------------
-Has options to:
+Has options to: \
-    - Output a list of all the rooms stored in the database
+    - Output a list of all the rooms stored in the database \
-    - Input data for a booking, to find available rooms then book one
+    - Input data for a booking, to find available rooms then book one \
-    - Cancel a booking by giving its ID
+    - Cancel a booking by giving its ID \
-    - View a room timetable returns a list of all the bookings associated with a room
+    - View a room timetable returns a list of all the bookings associated with a room \
-    - Update a certain field in a room
+    - Update a certain field in a room \
-    - Get a confirmation of booked room
+    - Get a confirmation of booked room \
     - Exit and close the system

 TimeTable System
 ----------------
+Has command line menu to: \
+    -Choose A timetable type they would like to view \
+    -Enter an ID to get the timetable of a specific item from the table -Outputs the query as a timetable